MewsSystems/fiscalizations/src/Sweden/README.md

 ## 📃 Description

-This library uses Srv4POS APIs to comply with the cash register requirements (Skatteverket) in Sweden.
+This library uses Infrasec APIs to comply with the cash register requirements (Skatteverket) in Sweden.

 ## ⚙️ Installation